JunhyunKang/ssu_os_project4/README.md

 ## Run on Linux

-If you want to run on mac or windows
+If you want to run on macOS

 $ vi ssu_PR_simulator.c